Build a Multi-Language Dynamic Website with Laravel Localization

 Develop a Multi-Language Website in Laravel

-We will store the language names in a MySQL table using a form and display the content in a language selected by the user from a dropdown.
-This will be dynamic because, for a new language, we do not need to change our code; only the translation files are to be created for the newly added language.
+We will store the language names in a MySQL table using a form and display the content in a language selected by the user from a language switcher (dropdown).
+This will be dynamic because, for a new language, we do not need to change our code; only the languages files are to be created for the newly added language.

 Let's start working on the project.